-You can end the day with a feast in KaLui Seafood restaurant.
-But make sure to have your hotel reserve you a slot because you reservations to eat there.
+You can end the day with a feast in the KaLui Seafood restaurant.
+But make sure to have your hotel reserve you a slot because you need reservations to eat there.
 It will be worth it.

 12:00 NN – 5:00 PM City Tour (Baker’s Hill, Crocodile Farm, Mitra’s Ranch)